Tax Deduction vs Tax Credit: What’s the Difference?

 Standard Deductions vs Itemized Deductions: Which should you take?

 When filing your income tax return, you have the option to use either a standard deduction or itemized deduction.
-Starting with tax year 2018, the standard deduction will be drastically increasing to $24,000 from $12,700 for married filing jointly and to $12,000 from $6,350 for single filers.
+Starting with tax year 2018, the standard deduction increased drastically.
+For 2023, the standard deduction is $13,850 for single filers and those married filing separately and $27,700 for those married filing jointly

 Alternatively, if you have enough deductible expenses in any single tax year, you can choose to itemize your deductions.
-However, now that the standard deduction has been increase by nearly 100%, the number of people itemizing should be significantly less.
+However, now that the standard deduction has been increased by nearly 100%, the number of people itemizing is significantly less.

 Some common itemized deductions include the following: